axj65/ece_project/README.md

 - **Data:** All the datasets used in this study are accessible within the `data` folder.
 The primary datasets are identified with the prefix `NIJ_s_Recidivism_Challenge,` comprising three test datasets and one training dataset.
 The `Recidivism_Full_Dataset.csv` consolidates these datasets by incorporating an additional column specifying whether each entry belongs to the training or test set.
 Furthermore, there are two cleaned versions of the dataset available: `Recidivism_Data_Cleaned.csv` and `Recidivism_Full_Dataset_cleaned_shreshth.csv.` These cleaned datasets represent the result of preprocessing steps.

-- **Analysis:** All models developed either in jupiter notebook and STATA are available in 'analysis' folder:
+- **Analysis:** All models developed either in jupiter notebook and STATA are available in `analysis` folder:

 1. **Data Preparation:** Refer to `clean_data.ipynb` and `data_prep.ipynb` for steps on cleaning and preparing the dataset.